tomaskovacik/BK8000L/README.md

 # Handling responce from module

-As far as getNextEventFromBT() is called periodicaly, (it is called in all of functions mentioned above, just to handle responce to send command ASAP) library handle responce like this:
+As far as getNextEventFromBT() is called periodically, the library will update state variables based on the response from module.
+Function getNextEventFromBT() is called at the end of all functions mentioned above to handle response sent from the bluetooth module asap.

-library has its own variables, which are set/updated when data are received from module:
+Library has its own variables, which are set/updated when data are received from module:
 ```c
 String BT_ADDR; // updated after getAddress() is called